EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 ## Build Something Profound

-We hope that you greatly benefit from the _EOSIO Developers Portal_ and build profound EOSIO applications that will inject trust and integrity around us.
+We hope that you greatly benefit from the _EOSIO Developer Portal_ and build profound EOSIO applications that will inject trust and integrity around us.
 For any thoughts or comments regarding EOSIO, you can reach out to us at [_developers@block.one_](mailto:developers@block.one).

 > May the **Force of EOSIO** be with you!